 Copper futures slip on muted demand

-On the Multi Commodity Exchange, copper contracts for April delivery eased Rs 3.40 or 0.45 per cent to Rs 757.10 per kg in a business turnover of 4,589 lots.
+On the Multi Commodity Exchange, copper contracts for April delivery eased 45 paise or 0.06 per cent to Rs 757.25 per kg in a business turnover of 4,457 lots.

 Analysts said trimming of positions by speculators amid a muted demand in the spot market mainly dragged down copper prices in the futures trade.
 PTI SGC SHW